carlosmarcelomorales/Sitters/README.md

-# Rover Coding Project
+# Coding Project

-Rover.com was destroyed in a terrible Amazon Web Services and GitHub accident!
+Our project was destroyed in a terrible Amazon Web Services and GitHub accident!
 Thankfully, no dogs were harmed, but we will have to rebuild our site using data we retrieved from the Google search index.